OkuhleNdlebe/donationUserInterface-/README.md

 # DonationUI

-This project was generated with [Angul ar CLI](https://github.com/angular/angular-cli) version 14.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.
+This application is made by :
+@Okuhle Ndlebe (The Group Lead, full stack)
+@Lukhona Tetyana (Secretary, full stack)
+@Bokang Molaoa (The app designer full stack)
+@Justin Nkuna (The app designer for frontend and backend)
+@Xola Mngeni (The full stack developer)

+Enjoy our application
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.